yifeng2019uwb/healthcare-ai-microservices/docs/authentication-design.md

 A: Roles and permissions are embedded in JWT token claims by Supabase Auth.
 The Auth Service extracts and validates this information from the JWT token.

 **Q: What about user registration and password reset?**
-A: These operations are handled entirely by Supabase Auth.
+A: Registration is orchestrated by the Gateway (calls Supabase Auth + business services).
+Password reset is handled entirely by Supabase Auth.
 The Auth Service has no involvement in user management - we focus only on JWT validation.

 **Q: How do we ensure security compliance?**
 A: Supabase Auth handles all security compliance (password hashing, failed login tracking, account locks, MFA).
 Our Auth Service focuses on JWT validation and user context extraction.